top of page

 Summary

-The HUB 2.0 project, in short, is a revamp of the Sports experience on MSN (current Microsoft Start.com).
-Through the design sprint, we would like to create inspirational design concepts of the HUB that demonstrate a wide range of experiences that the sports team could pursue as new directions for sports experiences.
+The HUB 2.0 project is a complete revamp of the sports experience on MSN (now Microsoft Start.com).
+Through a design sprint, we aimed to create inspirational concepts that explored new directions for sports engagement, laying the foundation for a richer, more dynamic experience for users.

 Early concept during team showcase